 It is by no means a simple feat to create art out of two people talking to each other.
-But Richard Linklater, Ethan Hawke and Julie Delpy have done it 3 times now.
+But Richard Linklater, Ethan Hawke and Julie Delpy have done it 3 times now, starting with Before Sunrise.
 In doing so, they have created a living, breathing entity, aided by actors who were in the writers' room, cities that paint postcard backgrounds, a time gap that is never a gimmick and two characters who refuse to be anything but alive.

 It is not merely a question of brilliant screenwriting or authentic performances or masterful direction.
 It is a whole composite of continuous elements that flow together to tell a story.
 It is the art of cinema, come alive in a trilogy across Europe.

 Jesse, the 'crude American', found an unshakeable place amongst my favourite characters with his earnest, honest attempt at living his life.
 He has cracked no code.
 He has not discovered the secrets of the universe and if the greatest thing in his life has been his love story, he embraces that with grace.
 Ethan Hawke does not so much play the part perfectly as infuse himself into a character who is too specific to be artificial.
 It is like Céline says: every person is made up of such specific, intricate details.
 Jesse is certainly that in his graph from young to middle-aged, from a guy on a train, to an author and father whose romantic love still holds centrestage.